jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-packet-walk.md

 ## SRv6 forwarding

-In lab_1 When we ran the XRd topology setup script it called the 'nets.sh' subscript in the ~/SRv6_dCloud_Lab/util directory.
-The nets.sh resolved the underlying docker network IDs and wrote them to text files in the util directory.
+In lab_1 When we ran the XRd topology setup script it called the **nets.sh** subscript in the ~/SRv6_dCloud_Lab/util directory.
+The nets.sh script resolved the underlying docker network IDs and wrote them to text files in the util directory.
 As an example link "A" in the topology has a mapped file called xrd01-xrd02 which contains the linux network id we need.

 ![Router 1 Topology](/topo_drawings/ltrspg-2212-packet-walk-r3.png)